Abbas Saad

-Abbas Saad (عباس سعد; born 1 December 1967) is a soccer manager and former player.
-Born in Lebanon, Saad played for the Australia national team.
+Abbas Saad (عباس سعد; born 1 December 1967) is a soccer manager and former player, who will manage National Premier Leagues NSW Men's club Rockdale Ilinden beginning in 2027.
+Born in Lebanon, he played for the Australia national team.

 Club career

 Saad began his playing career in 1985 at Sydney City, before moving to Sydney Olympic.
-In 1990, he was awarded the Joe Marston Medal for the being the Player of the Match in the NSL final in which Sydney Olympic beat the Marconi Stallions 2–0.
+In 1990, he was awarded the Joe Marston Medal for the being the Player of the Match in the 1990 National Soccer League Grand Final, in which Sydney Olympic beat the Marconi Stallions 2–0.

 He then played in the Malaysian League for Johor and Singapore in the early 1990s.
 He was a key member of teams which won the League and Malaysia Cup double with both Johor in 1991 and Singapore in 1994.

 In the 1994 Malaysia Cup final, Saad scored a hat-trick in Singapore's 4–0 victory over Pahang.
-Initially offered a one year contract, Saad was offered two years on his contract after the Malaysia Cup win.
+Initially offered a one-year contract, Saad was offered two years on his contract after the Malaysia Cup win.